 CHRONIC BERYLLIUM DISEASE (CBD):

-To initiate a claim for beryllium, proof of exposure to beryllium is required.
-This program recognizes that there was a potential for beryllium exposure that existed at all DOE facilities and beryllium vendors.
+To initiate a claim, proof of exposure to beryllium is required.
+This program recognizes that there was a potential for exposure that existed at all DOE facilities and beryllium vendors.
 For the employment verification, there must be evidence to establish that an employee worked for at least one day at a DOE facility or the employee was ‘present for at least one day at a DOE facility, or a facility owned and operated by a beryllium vendor.’

 For established CBD on/after January 1, 1993, there is specific medical documentation that must be submitted.
 There needs to be an abnormal BeLPT/BeLTT that is performed on blood or lung lavage cells or a positive beryllium patch test.
 In addition to this test, there needs to be evidence of lung pathology that is consistent with CBD.
 The lung pathology can include: a lung biopsy that shows granulomas or a lymphocytic process consistent with CBD; a CAT scan that shows appropriate changes that are consistent with CBD; or a pulmonary function test or exercise test that verifies pulmonary deficits that are consistent with CBD.
 If you are awarded for this claim of CBD, a claimant would be entitled to receive a lump-sum payment of $150,000 in addition to their lifetime medical benefits related to this disease.

-For this claim, you will need to prove the same exposure and employment as mentioned for chronic beryllium disease.
-Beryllium Sensitivity is an allergic-type response by the immune system towards the presence of beryllium in the body when in contact with beryllium.
+For this claim, you will need to prove the same exposure and employment as mentioned for CBD.
+Beryllium Sensitivity is an allergic-type response by the immune system towards the presence of beryllium in the body.
 There are several factors to help develop the claim and verify the medical evidence that has been submitted, and they are as follows:

 3.)
 False negative results: If a claimant has steroid use, a false negative result for a BeLPT/BeLTT may occur.
 If a physician provides their medical opinion supporting that the results is a false negative, the DEEOIC will accept that the test result qualifies as an abnormal test.